Andrea-Agosta/Flight_finder_API/README.md

 ```
  Once the dependencies are installed, rename your `EXAMPLE.env` and update it with your data.

- After inside the directory `containerConfig` rename the `EXAMPLE_psql.env` file and update with your data.
+ Inside the directory `containerConfig` rename the `EXAMPLE_psql.env` file and update it with your data.

  Now you can start the development server with the following command: